grahamegrieve/lazarus-ide-tester/README.md

 ### Buttons:

 * Reload: Compile the current project, and load all tests from it (not visible when testing directly - see below)
+* View: Choose how to view the test heirarchy (one of: all tests, all tests, but no heirarchy, just failing tests, just unrun tests)
 * Run Selected Test(s) - run the currently selected test, and any children
 * Run Checked Tests - Run the set of tests that are checked
 * Stop Test Run - Stop the current test run